About this site

 A brief biography:

-Born and raised in Lancashire, England, from a family who worked in mining and the cotton industry, both industries now defunct.
+I was born and raised in Lancashire, England, from a family who worked in mining and the cotton industry, both industries now defunct.

 I didn’t go to school much until I was 9 years old, as I spent a lot of time in hospital.
 This gave me an excellent science education as I had little to do but read when in the hospital and could take time to wander out of my industrial neighbourhood to the fields and streams when I was not.
 Between home and countryside, there were some fairly rough neighbourhoods.
 I got beaten up a lot and learned to dislike bullies.